Euan

+It is also the source of surnames, mostly connected to Clan MacEwen and including MacEwan and MacEwen.

+The English equivalent of the name is John.

 Owain is the predominant Welsh spelling of the name (or Owen when Anglicized), but Iwan and Iuan are also found, as they are in Cornish.
 Ouen can be considered the French or Breton spelling of the name.

 Euan is also a Latin word meaning Bacchus.